Archduke Carl Ludwig of Austria (1918–2007)

 Archduke Carl Ludwig of Austria (Carl Ludwig Maria Franz Joseph Michael Gabriel Antonius Robert Stephan Pius Gregor Ignatius Markus d'Aviano; 10 March 1918 – 11 December 2007), also known as Carl Ludwig Habsburg-Lothringen, was the fifth child of Charles I of Austria and Princess Zita of Bourbon-Parma.
 He was born in Baden bei Wien and died in Brussels.

 Life

+He studied at the University of Louvain and graduated from Université Laval, in Quebec City where his family was in exile.
 During the Second World War, Karl Ludwig and his brother Felix volunteered to serve in the 101st Infantry Battalion of the United States Army, known as the "Free Austria Battalion".
 However, the battalion was disbanded when a number of exiled Jewish volunteers who made up the majority of the force ultimately declined to confirm their enlistment.

 He was buried beside his mother in the Kapuziner Crypt in Vienna.

 Marriage and issue

-He was married in Belœil on 17 January 1950 to Princess Yolande of Ligne (born 6 May 1923).
-They had four children.
+He was married in Belœil on 17 January 1950 to Princess Yolande of Ligne (6 May 1923 – 13 September 2023).
+They had four children: